 If the hoards of shoppers have not carried you away already to the malls, head out to Sentosa Island.
 It’s a quick bus or cable car ride away making it a perfect day trip.
 Gorgeous with its manicured lawns and pristine beaches, the island is flowing with resorts that organize loads of fun activities.
 If a day is not enough, you can even choose to stay over.

 No trip here is complete without a boat ride along the Singapore River from where you can admire the old architecture.
-Dock at the symbol of Singapore, the Merlion, and catch a performance at Esplanade Theatres on the Bay.
+Dock at Singapore’s symbol, the Merlion, and catch a performance at Esplanade Theatres on the Bay.
 There are also many museums, which again should be explored during the afternoons to escape the hot tropical weather.

-Seafood, being very fresh, are a must have.
-Do not forget to catch lunch or dinner at Clarke Quay, the famous riverside quay.
-Before wrapping your trip in Singapore, definitely try the Singapore Sling cocktail at Raffles Hotel, the place where it was created.
+Do not forget to catch lunch or dinner at Clarke Quay, the famous riverside quay in Singapore filled with restaurants.
+And before you wrap up your trip, definitely try the Singapore Sling cocktail at Raffles Hotel, the place where it was created.